-- The size of the CY23 harvest for sale in FY24/FY25, which has come in at ~500k Paddy Tonnes, well above the December 2022 forecast by ABARE of 340k Paddy Tonnes but 27% below CY22. - We view this harvest as the Goldilocks level, offering ample Australian rice to cover overheads and supply key domestic businesses, supportive of attractive prices for growers, while not impacting on the International division (no need to source for shortfall or find a home for excess). - The cycling of significant freight induced earnings declines across the International and Riviana divisions in FY23, but particularly H1 FY23.
-The FY23 cost impact ex-the Rice Pool (which is accounted for when setting the Paddy Price) is estimated at \$35m or 30% of reported EBITDA. - The ultimate level of interest rates, and in particular the 10-year bond yield which is a key driver of the WACC and financing requirements for the Corporate division, which represented 38% of SGLLV EBITDA in FY23.
+- The size of the CY23 harvest for sale in FY24/FY25, which has come in at ~500k Paddy Tonnes, well above the December 2022 forecast by ABARE of 340k Paddy Tonnes but 27% below CY22. - We view this harvest as the 'Goldilocks' level, offering ample Australian rice to cover overheads and supply key domestic businesses, supportive of attractive prices for growers, while not impacting on the International division (no need to source for shortfall or find a home for excess). - The cycling of significant freight-induced earnings declines across the International and Riviana divisions in FY23, but particularly H1 FY23.
+The FY23 cost impact ex-the Rice Pool (which is accounted for when setting the Paddy Price) is estimated at \$35m or 30% of reported EBITDA. - The ultimate level of interest rates, and in particular the 10-year bond yield, which is a key driver of the WACC and financing requirements for the Corporate division, which represented 38% of SGLLV EBITDA in FY23.
 Our FY24 Corporate expectations are more proportionate across H1 and H2. - The global supply/demand equation for rice and the resulting impact on rice prices.
 2022/23 will see the first reduction in the global supply of rice since 2015/16 due to weather and supply chain disruptions, resulting in the lowest stock levels since 2016/17.
-This has resulted in higher prices which in general is good for SGLLV is prices can be passed on to customers. - The 2023 US crop (due for harvest in November) is expected to be significantly higher than the last two years on the back of abundant rain and snow filling catchments.
-Planting intentions are up 49% on the PCP, according to the the National Agricultural Statistics Service (NASS), and will increase competition and potentially reduce exports of Australian rice into the US in H2 FY24. - The working capital position and impact on debt levels heading into FY24.
-Assuming a similar harvest in CY24 (for sale in FY25) we expect a \$50m release of working capital in FY24 and no significant increases in FY25.

-As a result, we expect net debt to fall to \$218m by April 2024 and \$170m by April 2025.

-- The acquisition of the 33.7% of Trukai Industries in PNG that SGLLV does not own effective June 30, 2023.
-We estimate this transaction is EPS accretive to the tune of 3%, and is likely to simplify the supply chain going forward. - Risks amongst the typical centre around pressure from customers to share in the cost reductions from normalising freight and other input costs.
+This has resulted in higher prices which in general is good for SGLLV if prices can be passed on to customers. - The 2023 US crop (due for harvest in November) is expected to be significantly higher than the past two years on the back of abundant rain and snow filling catchments.
+Planting intentions are up 49% on the pcp, according to the National Agricultural Statistics Service (NASS), and will increase competition and likely to reduce exports of Australian rice into the US in H2 FY24. - The working capital position and impact on debt levels heading into FY24.
+Assuming a similar harvest in CY24 (for sale in FY25) we expect a \$50m release of working capital in FY24 and no significant increases in FY25. - As a result, we expect net debt to fall to \$218m by April 2024 and \$170m by April 2025. - The proposed acquisition of the 33.7% of Trukai Industries in PNG that SGLLV does not own.
+We estimate this transaction is EPS accretive to the tune of 3% and is likely to simplify the supply chain going forward. - Risks centre around pressure from customers to share in the cost reductions from normalising freight and other input costs, FX volatility, the cost-of-living pressures for consumer demand, and global rice market conditions, including a potential ban on Indian exports.